Teradata/developer-resources/docs/resources/index.md

 # Other resources

-Here you'll find more installation-related resources.
+Here you'll find more installation-related, and other, resources.